 Here are the questions most often asked by NYCERS members (and the answers!).
 Because laws are constantly changing and the variety of plans is vast, all answers should be read as introductory rather than definitive.
-For specific information about your NYCERS account, please contact our Call Center at (347) 643-3000 or visit our Customer Service Center at 340 Jay Street in downtown Brooklyn.
+For specific information about your NYCERS account, please contact NYCERS’ Call Center at (347) 643-3000 or visit NYCERS’ Walk-in Center at 340 Jay Street in downtown Brooklyn.

-Follow the steps below to sign up for MyNYCERS.
+Click here for information on how to register for MyNYCERS.
 It’s fast, easy, and free.
-NOTE: If you joined NYCERS recently, do not take Step 1 until you receive your Member Number and first paycheck after filing your membership application.
+NOTE: If you joined NYCERS recently, wait until you receive your Member Number and first paycheck after filing your membership application.

-Click here to open the Activation Page.
+Start by visiting the MyNYCERS Login Page and clicking the “Register” button.
 Follow the prompts to validate your identity.
-Along with providing your Member or Pension Number in this step, you will need to create a User Name, Password, and Security Question and Answer.
+You will need to create a User Name and a Password.
 Be sure to make a note of each one and keep them in a safe place.

-Watch your e-mail or cellphone for your PIN.
-It will be sent within 2 minutes of activation and will expire in 20 minutes, so be sure to follow the online instructions to register it immediately.
-Once you’ve registered the PIN, you will have full access to MyNYCERS.
-If you have any questions, please contact our Call Center at (347) 643-3000.
+Once you’ve registered your MyNYCERS account, you will have full access to MyNYCERS.
+If you have any questions, please contact NYCERS’ Call Center at (347) 643-3000.

 When am I eligible to collect retirement benefits?